top of page

 Accommodation:

-A wide range, from very nice lodges (Kirindy, Akiba), more standard but still comfortable lodges (Masoala) to pleasant tented safari camps (Dariana), remote camping (Pochard), and otherwise comfortable hotels in towns and cities.
+A wide range, from very nice lodges (Black Lemur, Kirindy), more standard but still comfortable lodges (Tsingy) to pleasant tented safari camps (Dariana, Bemanevika), and otherwise comfortable hotels in towns and cities.
+Regardless of single supplement, all participants will have a single tent during the camping phases.

 Walking difficulty: